-The University of British Columbia deploys UBC Properties Trust (UBC PT), an internal property development - project management organization, to assist campus infrastructure and organization groups with key or specific campus projects.
+The University of British Columbia deploys UBC Properties Trust (UBC PT), an internal property development/project management organization, to serve UBC groups with key or specific campus projects.
 UBC PT's mission is to assist UBC, through optimization of land assets, to achieve the academic and community goals of UBC's Place and Promise mandate.

-After initial UBC Board of Governors - Board 1 approval was received for the design development of the Brock Commons project, UBC PT issued an Expression of Interest (EOI) for Architectural Services.
-Once the architect for the project was selected, UBC PT made the decision to assemble an experienced multi-disciplined project team up front, including not only the architects and engineers, but construction managers and key sub-trades as well.
-In light of the technical and cost risks associated with constructing an 18-storey hybrid mass timber structure for the first time, they reasoned that it only made sense to include both design and construction expertise at the table from the outset.
+After UBC PT received initial UBC Board of Governors - Board Level 1 approval for the design development of the Brock Commons project and initial project funding became available, it issued an Expression of Interest (EOI) for Architectural Services.
+Once the architect for the project was selected, UBC PT made the decision to assemble an experienced, multi-disciplined project team up front.
+The team included not only the architect, engineer and key consultants, but also the construction manager and selected sub-trades as well.
+In light of the technical and cost risks associated with constructing an 18-storey mass timber-hybrid structure for the first time, they reasoned that it only made sense to include both design and construction expertise at the table from the outset.

-As their previous experience with mass timber projects at UBC had demonstrated, UBC organizations were familiar with the fundamental risk presented by moisture ingress into such a structure during construction: too much moisture could delay enclosure, thus impacting both schedule and budget, not to downplay the potential for future mould and rot problems.
+As their previous experience with mass timber projects at UBC had demonstrated, UBC PT were familiar with the fundamental risk presented by moisture ingress into such a structure during construction: too much moisture could delay enclosure, thus impacting both schedule and budget, not to downplay the potential for future mould and rot problems.
 They therefore knew that it would be beneficial to assemble and enclose the structure during the dry summer months.
 This provided an approximately 16-week window to assemble the mass timber super-structure.